baugarten/node-restful/README.md

 ## Usage

-There is a good example application under examples/movies.
+There is a good example application under the folder "examples/movies".

-I will also show some features and use cases for them, how to set up routes, etc.
+I will also show some of their features and use cases, how to set up routes, etc.

 ### API